zipzit/vscode_cpp_projects/5_cmake_vcpkg/readme.md

      `    CMake projects should use: "-DCMAKE_TOOLCHAIN_FILE=/home/lbc/vcpkg/scripts/buildsystems/vcpkg.cmake"`

- - That last little bit you should create one more entry for the CMakeLists.txt file:
+ - With that last little bit you should create one more entry for the CMakeLists.txt file:

       `     set(CMAKE_TOOLCHAIN_FILE /home/lbc/vcpkg/scripts/buildsystems/vcpkg.cmake)`

   And when you are done, your **CMakeLists.txt** file should look like: